 5. Is the certificate dated?

-No, we do not normally date our honorary degrees unless a recipient specifically requests it.
-If you would like your degree to be dated, please mention this in the "Notes" section of the order process.
+Yes, our honorary degrees bear the date of award (the date on which you requested your honorary degree).
+If you prefer that your degree is not dated, please mention this in the "Notes" section of the order process.
 Please note that whether or not the certificate is dated has no bearing on its validity.

 6. Can I call myself "Dr." after receiving an honorary doctorate?

 In some countries, like the United States, honorary doctorate recipients are allowed to use the title of "Dr." before their names, whereas in other countries recipients must add the initials "h.c." to their doctoral title.
 In any case, we always recommend that honorary doctorate awardees use the words "Honoris Causa" or the abbreviation "h.c." to indicate that their title is honorary, not academic.
 Please refer to this section of our website for more information on how you can write your name to include an honorary title.

 7. Can you provide verification to prospective employers?